markwilliams970/RallyRestToolkitForVBA/README.md

 Excellent question.
 VBA may be quite slow and inefficient for accessing large amounts of data.
 It's not asynchronous, and can be a clumsy way to get data into/out of Rally in large volumes.
 But for small datasets, it could be convenient.

 ##How functional is this toolkit at this point in time?
-Barely.
-Pre-alpha.
-Right now this is nothing more than a proof-of-concept for Querying Rally and Creating Rally Artifacts from VBA code.
+Alpha-level code.
+Right now this is basically a proof-of-concept for Querying Rally and Creating/Updating Rally Artifacts from VBA code.
 More to come though!

 ## Getting started